-Running a successful student organization requires a significant commitment of time and other recourses.
-The SAO encourages organizations to pursue Co-advisors relationships to assist with the growth and development of their organization.
+Running a successful student organization requires a significant commitment of time, energy, and other resources.
+The SAO encourages organizations to pursue Co-advisor relationships to assist with the growth and development of their organization.
 Co-advisors can be any full-time or part-time UAFS faculty or staff member.